PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/SpringShell_Attack_&_Protect.md

 ## Other Notes
 There are some additional improvements.
 Such as:
 - Editing the output messages in the exploit script to not echo if being blocked.
 As of now it prints the message regardless.
+- Fixing exploit script to allow mutiple exploit attempts.
+It seems to cause some errors when run mutiple times.